-In order to ensure tap water is safe to drink, the USEPA prescribes regulations that limit the amount of certain contaminants in water produced by public water systems.
-Food and drug (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
+In order to ensure tap water is safe to drink, the U.S. EPA prescribes regulations that limit the amount of certain contaminants in water produced by public water systems.
+FDA regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.